China's pig farms battle new surge in African swine fever

 ($1 = 6.8940 Chinese yuan renminbi)

-(Reporting by Dominique Patton.
-Additional reporting by Beijing Newsroom.
-Editing by Christina Fincher.)
+(Reporting by Dominique Patton; Additional reporting by Beijing Newsroom; Editing by Christina Fincher and Alex Richardson)

 ((dominique.patton@thomsonreuters.com;))